What you can expect:

 - Sharing my know-how with those who want to know how

 HEALTH WARNING: FoodForum is a personal project put out publicly for those who share my (pun warning) cooky interests – things that amuse, bemuse, educate, inspire and thrill about food.

 So, if it doesn’t float your cupcake there is no need to waste your time letting me know – if it isn’t for you, I won’t be offended.

 I’m fascinated by what people make of the resources they have at their disposal.
-Right now in 2020 I’m noticing a resurgence of home produced, locally sourced ingredients – a nod to nostalgia, vintage ways and a celebration of one’s roots, skills and customs.
+Right now I’m noticing a resurgence of home produced, locally sourced ingredients – a nod to nostalgia, vintage ways and a celebration of one’s roots, skills and customs.
 Maybe that says more about my age and life experience than anything.
-And living in the context of the very current Covid-19 also puts a different perspective on life, including food – its sourcing, production, availability, preparation and the challenge of nurturing a more sustainable relationship with our food.
+And living in the context of all that is Covid-19 has also put a different perspective on life, including food – its sourcing, production, availability, preparation and the challenge of nurturing a more sustainable relationship with our food.

 MY BACK STORY